Wtower/gulpfile-ninecms/README.md

 Gulpfile-Ninecms
 ================

-Front-end package management for [NineCMS](https://github.com/Wtower/django-ninecms)
+Front-end package management for [NineCMS](https://github.com/Wtower/django-ninecms).

+The gulpfile can be used for any web site including but not limited to sites built with NineCMS.

 Contents
 --------